koljagralla/turbogate/readme.md

 ```ts
 wireTurbogate; // Do not remove
 ```
-This will ensure necessary prototype adjustments to be made early enough so CDK does not trip over its own feet during synth (also [see example](#examples)).
+This will ensure necessary prototype adjustments to be made early enough so CDK does not trip over its own feet during synth ([example](https://github.com/koljagralla/turbogate-example/blob/master/bin/turbogate-example.ts)).

 ### 2. Initialization